patrickaod/Little-Origami/README.md

 - **Bootstrap 5 - Navigation bar**

     - An easy to use navigation menu, that gives user-friendly access to all the available content on the site.
-This benifits the users by respecting their time.
-Overall positively adding to their user experience.
+This benefits the user by respecting their time, and has an overall positive effect on their user experience.

 ![Little Origami Navigation Menu](documentation/features/nav-menu.png)

 - **Bootstrap 5 Carosuel - Hero Banner**

-    - A striking introductory slideshow aimed at showcasing interesting aspects of Jui-Jitsu in picture form.
+    - An introductory slideshow aimed at showcasing interesting aspects of Jui-Jitsu in picture form.
 The focal point can then be used to draw users attention to something more specific in the future.
-This benefit the user by giving them a sense of what the website is about.
+This benefits the user by giving them a sense of what to expect.

 ![A introductory slideshow](documentation/features/hero-banner.png)

 - **Introduction-Text**

-    - The introductory section aims to give guidence to the user, by inform them the intent of the website and where to go next.
-Therefore, this paragraph was designed as a sign post, so it had to be short to the point with as much information as possible for the user to navigate more quickly.
+    - The introductory text aims to give guidence to new users, by inform them the intent of the website and where to go next.
+Therefore, this paragraph was designed as a sign post.
+It had to be short, to the point, with as much information as possible for the user to navigate more quickly.

 ![Home page introduction](documentation/features/intro-p.png)

 - **Introductory-Video**

-    - Joe Rogan is one of the most well known people in the world, and is very knowledgable about Jiu-Jitsu.
+    - Joe Rogan is one of the most well recognised people in the world, and is very knowledgable about Jiu-Jitsu.
 As he himself has a black belt and is a commentator for the UFC.
-Adding this content here breaks up the text for the user giving them something else entertaining to enjoy.
-The value this delivers to the website is legitamcy, as Joe Rogan is reputable source on the sport that many people like.
+Adding this content here breaks up the text for the users.Giving them something else entertaining to enjoy.
+The value this delivers to the website is legitimacy, as Joe Rogan is reputable source on the sport that many people like.

 ![Home page introduction](documentation/features/intro-vd.png)

 - **The Technique Cards**

-    - The technique cards are animated bootstrap cards.
-That reveal conent hidden on teh back.
-The goal was to present the in an interest way, with this idea representing the flipping off an opponent in Jiu-Jitsu.
-This is great an interactive element of the website that require no JS.
+    - The technique cards are animated HTML/CSS cards that reveal hidden content.
+The goal was to present the information in a more interest way.
+The design idea was to simulate the flipping off an opponent in Jiu-Jitsu, making a fun and interactive experience for the user.

+    - The effect doesn't require any JS.
 Making run times faster and a better overall user experience.

 ![Home page introduction](documentation/features/flip-cards.png)

 - **Beginner's Guide**

-    - The beginner's guidue is short list of helplful tips the user can use to feel more confident to make a decision.
-Instead of writing a list staking the infomaiton in a Bootstrap carousel made it more fun and interactive for the user.
+    - The beginner's guide is short list of helplful tips that a user can easily and understand, in order to feel more confident to make a decision.

+    - Instead of writing a list and staking the infomaiton, I opted to display the infomration in a Bootstrap carousel.
+It made the presentation more compact and ultimately more fun for the end user.
 Improving the overall experience.

 ![Home page introduction](documentation/features/b-guide.png)

 - **Demonstation Videos**

-    - The demonstation videos were extra content added, to fill the space.
-To make it more interesting to the user.
+    - The demonstation videos were extra content added to make the section more interesting to the user, and take away from the emptiness retaining that intrest.

 ![Home page introduction](documentation/features/demo-vd.png)

 - **Footer**

-    - The footer is a simple collect of social media links, a direct link to the contact page, and a call to action.
-Giving the user options and to keep them moving through the website.
+    - The footer at the end of the page isn't the end.
+The user can follow us on social media or contact us directly.
+It was important to keep the user engaged in the site to see all the content, instead of clicking off when they reach the bottom.
+This is why there are a collection of links and a call to action in the footer to help prompt the user.

 ![Home page introduction](documentation/features/footer.png)

 - **History Page - Scroll Animations**